-With that in mind, I've put together a big list of 30 need-to-know Italian slang expressions and idioms to help you fit in with the natives.
+With that in mind, I've put together a big list of 30 need-to-know Italian slang expressions to help you fit in with the natives.

 As you'll see, some of these phrases are specific to particular regions.
 And some of them are idioms, rather than slang.
 Don't worry, I'll explain all that first, and then we'll get to the list so you can start learning and using these phrases.

 By the way, do you want to go beyond Italian slang phrases and learn Italian with confidence and fluency?

 Yep.
 I thought so.